Amp'd Mobile: 2007

-Prexar Mobile is now itself out of business, the website is no longer up and running.
-Prexar Mobile was owned by USA (United Systems Access) Telecom.

 Bankruptcy

 On June 1, 2007, Amp'd filed for Chapter 11 bankruptcy.
 According to court documents, around 80,000 of its 175,000 subscribers were recorded as nonpaying customers.
-Bankruptcy protection was brought on by Verizon Wireless who threatened to cut off service to Amp'd if debt owed to Verizon wasn't paid.
+Bankruptcy protection was brought on by Verizon Wireless who threatened to cut off service to Amp'd if the debt owed to Verizon wasn't paid.
 Amp'd Mobile together with its main creditor Kings Road Investment Ltd. sued Verizon Wireless, seeking a court order that barred Verizon from cutting off service to Amp'd Mobile from its network.
 On June 22, 2007, an agreement was reached between Verizon, Amp'd and Kings Road to pay Verizon off with cash collateral and allow Amp'd the use of Verizon's network.
 The settlement was heard in the U.S. Bankruptcy Court on June 25, 2007.

 Amp'd indicated an intent to sell off its assets.

 Service shutdown

 Amp'd sent out a text message to all of its users on July 22, 2007 stating that as of July 24, 12:01 a.m. they would be discontinuing all services.
 This date was later extended to July 31, 2007.

 On the evening of July 23, the Amp'd website indicated that customer service would no longer be available.
 The fate of mobile phone numbers for existing customers who have not yet ported to another carrier was still unknown.

-On July 26, 2007 Amp'd sent a text message which gave additional information on how bankruptcy will affect its subscribers agreement.
+On July 26, 2007, Amp'd sent a text message that gave additional information on how bankruptcy would affect its subscribers' agreement.
 The text read as follows: